ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When applying the specified updated values would yield an inconsistent group configuration, the Group Manager MUST respond with a 4.09 (Conflict) response.

+   As an example, this is the case if the resulting group configuration would include the parameter 'sign_alg' specifying the signature algorithm EdDSA (COSE algorithm encoding: -8) and, at the same time, the parameter 'sign_params' specifying EC2 as COSE key type and P-256 as COSE elliptic curve (i.e., as the CBOR array `[[2], [2, 1]]`).

    The response MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{configuration-resource-get}}.
 Otherwise, the response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.

 * When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map includes the parameter 'app_groups_diff'.